 - Role model for our children – We know the benefits of socializing for our children but often don’t prioritize it for ourselves.
 Being able to show our children that we have friends and a social life, and making time for it is truly practicing what you preach.
 It is showing your kids that maintaining positive friendships are just as important as an adult, as it is as a child.

-How to Plan Your Own Successful Girls Weekend Getaway to Whistler:
+How to Plan Your Own Successful Whistler Girls Weekend:

 - Plan Ahead – Seems obvious, but with peoples busy schedules, get your dates picked out and set in stone as early as possible.